cloudguru0226/skillpathway/replit.md

 **August 12, 2025:**
 - ✅ **Complete Migration**: Successfully migrated from Replit Agent to standard Replit environment
 - ✅ **Database Setup**: PostgreSQL database created and configured with all environment variables
-- ✅ **Schema Migration**: All database tables created and seeded with comprehensive demo data
+- ✅ **Schema Migration**: All database tables created and seeded with comprehensive demo data (12 roadmaps total)
 - ✅ **Admin Content Management**: Enhanced admin dashboard with full CRUD operations for all content types
 - ✅ **Roadmap Content Editor**: Specialized editor for managing roadmap sections and learning nodes with drag-and-drop
 - ✅ **API Integration**: Fixed content management to work with real data instead of mock fallbacks